 This green, rubber-coated 4X binocular from Celestron® is kid-sized but otherwise very high quality with coated lenses, an 18" neck cord, belt-mount carrying pouch and lens cloth.
 Has 30mm objective lens diameter and a 4.3 degree X 225-foot field of view at 1,000 yards.

-Serious 80mm dia binoculars, for serious gazing.
+Serious high resolution 80mm dia binoculars with a 15-45X zoom, for serious gazing.
 These big boys measure 13" long and weigh 4.6 lbs (they have a 1/4"-20 tripod mount) and have coated optics, a rubberized housing, roll-back eyecups, interpupillary adjustment (say that ten times fast) and focus, and a variable zoom from 15X to 45X.
 They come with a chamois, neck strap and a padded, zippered black leatherette carrying case with a strap.
 Not for the opera, unless you really want to see the fat lady's tonsils.
 Near focus of approx 25 feet.
 Great viewing, whether you're into wildlife or astronomy.
 Includes a 2-year manufacturer's warranty.
+Makes a great gift!

 A tripod with true portability -- It weighs only 2 lbs, the 4-ft aluminum legs (which can be locked down independently at any length) telescope to a convenient 22", and it slips easily into a zippered black-nylon quiver.
 The mast, which has a standard 1/4-20 camera mount and a built-in level, can be cranked up (literally) another 9-1/2".
 The manufacturer doesn't say how much weight the tripod will bear, but we'd keep it to under 10 lbs.
 Very nice for the money.

 For store hours, phone and directions, click here.

 Our web site always contains everything we have available for sale outside our retail stores.
 Typically, new items are listed on the site before they get published in our catalog...